swift-serverless/aws-lambda-swift-sprinter/README.md

 #### 5) Build the lambda

-By default the `Makefile` will build the `HelloWorld` example contained in this repository.
+By default, the `Makefile` will build the `HelloWorld` example contained in this repository.

 The following command will build and zip the Lambda: